 It is very important that you complete the CSAC Appeal Form properly and submit all the necessary documentation to Academic Affairs before the stated deadline.

-You should submit all relevant evidence which supports your appeal case.
+You should submit all relevant evidence that supports your appeal case.

 Useful types of evidence might include (but are not limited to):

-If appealing under the ground of new evidence regarding an exceptional circumstance, it is important to provide documentation which evidences both the exceptional circumstance and the impact your exceptional circumstances had on your ability to study or perform academically.
+If appealing under the ground of new evidence, it is important to provide documentation which evidences both the exceptional circumstance and the impact your exceptional circumstances had on your ability to study or perform academically.

 All evidence must be in English.
-If you provide an English translation of a document in another language, the translation must be certified as an accurate translation.
+If your evidence is in another language, it is your responsibility to obtain an English translation of this evidence.
+The translation must be certified as an accurate translation.

 Any medical evidence should: